aindraus/TWmvc/README.md

 ## Getting Started
 This MVC will be updated on regular basis, for now to get started just download or clone the repo and get started on your project.

+### Installation
+Once downloaded just run your local server and navigate to the application root and you will be prompt to install your db details.